-- candy

-- toys or books (unless the teachers request them for a specific activity)
+- candv - toys or books (unless the teachers request them for a specific activity) - pacifier - back pack/book bag - jewelry toy rings, bracelets, etc. (They are choking hazards.) - \ VPK children need to bring only items #1 and #2 listed above.

-- pacifier

-- back pack/book bag

-- jewelry toy rings, bracelets, etc. (They are choking hazards.)

-VPK children need to bring only items #1 and #2 listed above.

-SIBLINGS OF CDEC CHILDREN
+SIBLINGS OF CDEC CHILDREN \

 It is often necessary for parents bringing and picking up their child enrolled in the CDEC to have older and younger siblings with them.
-Please keep your other children under your supervision and control at all times.
-Because we have a regular daily schedule of activities, the CDEC children are often confused when they see siblings using materials or wandering into areas of the classroom that are not open to them at that time.
+Please keep all of your children - the ones who have entered the CDEC with you and the child you are picking up - under your supervision and control at all times.
+Because we have a regular daily schedule of activities, the CDEC children are often confused when they see siblings using materials or wandering into areas of the classroom that the teachers have already closed and cleaned for the day.
 Do not leave children unattended in your car.

-WITHDRAWAL FROM THE CDEC
+WITHDRAWAL FROM THE CDEC \\\\\